oathgg/GameSharp/README.md

 # GameSharp
-C# Injection, inject a managed dll into a native application.
+Change a native (unmanaged) game application into a managed application.

 Create a 'Class Library' project and reference the nuget package UnmanagedExports. https://www.nuget.org/packages/UnmanagedExports/1.2.7